Lyken17/pytorch-memonger/README.md

 # pytorch-memonger

-This is a re-implementation of Training [Deep Nets with Sublinear Memory Cost](https://arxiv.org/abs/1604.06174) and you may also want to look the [original mxnet implementation](https://github.com/dmlc/mxnet-memonger) and [OpenAI's tensorflow implementation](https://github.com/openai/gradient-checkpointing).
+This is a re-implementation of Training [Deep Nets with Sublinear Memory Cost](https://arxiv.org/abs/1604.06174).
+You may also want to have a look at the [original mxnet implementation](https://github.com/dmlc/mxnet-memonger) and [OpenAI's tensorflow implementation](https://github.com/openai/gradient-checkpointing).

 ## How to use